Worried About Your Deposits? This Is How the FDIC Works to Protect Your Money

 Tips to Keep Your Deposits Safe

-In a time of economic uncertainty, there are a few things you can do to help keep your money safe.
+In a time of economic uncertainty, there are additional steps you can take to help keep your money safe.

-- Only open accounts with FDIC-insured banks.
-You can usually find the FDIC logo at the teller window, front door, or on the bank’s website.
+- Only open accounts with an FDIC-insured bank.
+You can usually find the FDIC logo at the teller window, front door or on the bank’s website.

 - Be smart about digital banking.
-Protect your account with a complex password and change it routinely.
-Conduct banking transactions only on a secured internet connection.
+Protect your bank account with a complex password or use a password manager, and change the password routinely.
+Conduct banking transactions only on a secured Internet connection.

 - Be aware of scams.
 Look out for fraudsters claiming to be the FDIC.
 The federal agency will never ask you to verify your bank account information over email.
 If you’re doubtful about the validity of an email, do not click on any links or attachments.